 An abstention represents a stockholder's affirmative choice to decline to vote on a proposal.
-If a stockholder indicates on its proxy card that it wishes to abstain from voting its shares, or if a broker, bank or other nominee holding its customers' shares of record causes abstentions to be recorded for shares, these shares will be considered present and entitled to vote at the 2023 Annual Meeting.
-As a result, abstentions will be counted for purposes of determining the presence or absence of a quorum and will also count as votes against a proposal in cases where approval of the proposal requires the affirmative vote of a majority of the voting power of the shares present in person or represented by proxy at the 2023 Annual Meeting and entitled to vote thereon (e.g., Proposal No. 2).
+If a stockholder indicates on its proxy card that it wishes to abstain from voting its shares, or if a broker, bank or other nominee holding its customers' shares of record causes abstentions to be recorded for shares, these shares will be considered present and entitled to vote at the 2024 Annual Meeting.
+As a result, abstentions will be counted for purposes of determining the presence or absence of a quorum and will also count as votes against a proposal in cases where approval of the proposal requires the affirmative vote of a majority of the voting power of the shares present in person or represented by proxy at the 2024 Annual Meeting and entitled to vote thereon (e.g., Proposal No. 2 and Proposal No. 3).
 However, because the outcome of Proposal No. 1 (Election of Directors) will be determined by a plurality vote, abstentions will have no impact on the outcome of such proposal as long as a quorum exists.

 A broker non-vote occurs when a broker, bank or other nominee holding shares for a beneficial owner does not vote on a particular proposal because the broker, bank or other nominee does not have discretionary voting power with respect to such proposal and has not received voting instructions from the beneficial owner of the shares.
-Broker non-votes will be counted for purposes of calculating whether a quorum is present at the 2023 Annual Meeting but will not be counted for purposes of determining the number of votes cast.
-Therefore, a broker non-vote will make a quorum more readily attainable but will not otherwise affect the outcome of the vote on Proposals No. 1 and 2.
+Broker non-votes will be counted for purposes of calculating whether a quorum is present at the 2024 Annual Meeting but will not be counted for purposes of determining the number of votes cast.
+Therefore, a broker non-vote will make a quorum more readily attainable but will not otherwise affect the outcome of the vote on Proposals No. 1 and 3.
+Because Proposal No. 2 is a routine proposal, your broker, bank or other nominee will have discretion to vote your shares on this routine matter.
+See "What if I do not specify how my shares are to be voted or fail to provide timely directions to my broker, bank or other nominee?" above.
+Therefore, we do not expect any broker non-votes on Proposal No. 2, however, if a broker non-vote is received for Proposal No. 2, it will make a quorum more readily attainable but will not otherwise affect the outcome of the vote.